The Moveee Logo

 5 minutes

-I was in the bathroom this morning when a sudden thought swept through my mind, and I nevel let it go.
-What if I am stuck in an island and only have to eat Beans and Yam for a whole week, how would I manage to not eat the same thing althrough?
+I was in the bathroom this morning when a sudden thought swept through my mind, and I couldn’t let it go.
+If I were stuck on an island and only had beans and yam to eat for a whole week, how would I manage to not eat the exact same thing all the way through?

 There’s a clarity that comes with being isolated on an island.
-When the kitchen store is down to the bare minimum—a sack of raw yams, a bag of beans (dried cowpeas as many people call it in other parts of the world), and a few preserved condiments—the first thought is often one of deprivation.
+When the pantry is down to the bare minimum—a few tubers yams, a bucket of beans (dried cowpeas), and a few preserved condiments—the first thought is often one of deprivation and lack.

 But to think of these staples as nothing but survival rations is to ignore centuries of culinary heritage.
 Yams and cowpeas are not just ingredients, they are the architectural pillars of our gastronomy.
 With a week to kill and only two main food items to work with the challenge wasn’t just surviving.
 It was an exercise in pantry archiving, showing that real culinary wealth isn’t about having a hundred ingredients, but knowing exactly what to do with two.